Liberals' New Gun Bill Still Weaker Than U.S. Laws: Victims' Advocates

 Goodale calls new gun legislation 'sensible' and 'practical'

-Wendy Cuckier, the president and co-founder of the Coalition for Gun Control, said the government reached out to the group two weeks ago.
+Wendy Cukier, the president and co-founder of the Coalition for Gun Control, said the government reached out to the group two weeks ago.

-She said it was in that meeting that they delivered overall concerns and priorities to Mark Holland, parliamentary secretary to the minister of public safety and emergency preparedness.
+She said it was in that meeting where they delivered overall concerns and priorities to Mark Holland, parliamentary secretary to the minister of public safety and emergency preparedness.

 Formed in the wake of the Montreal Massacre that killed 14 women at École Polytechnique on Dec.
 6, 1989, the Coalition for Gun Control represents more than 200 organizations across the country.

-With the announcement of enhanced background checks, Cuckier said, "It does appear that the Liberals have followed through on at least some of their promises."
+With the announcement of enhanced background checks, Cukier said, "It does appear that the Liberals have followed through on at least some of their promises."

-During the 2015 election, the Liberals campaigned on promises to require vendors to keep sales records, require buyers to show their licence when purchasing a gun and for sellers to verify its validity.
-The new legislation proposes to do just that.
+During the 2015 election, the Liberals campaigned on promises to require vendors to keep sales records; require buyers to show their licence when purchasing a gun and for sellers to verify it's valid; they're all actions the new legislation proposes to do.

 Advocate calls decade of gun law changes 'heartbreaking'

 For Priscilla de Villiers, the issue is personal.
-Her 19-year-old daughter Nina was killed after being abducted at gunpoint from a Burlington, Ont. tennis court on Aug.
+Her 19-year-old daughter Nina was killed after she was abducted at gunpoint from a Burlington, Ont. tennis court on Aug.
 9, 1991.

 Her killer had a long history of violence and was out on bail at the time.
 The weapon used in the abduction and killing was legally owned and unrestricted.